apache/incubator-wayang-website/blog/2026-08-08-gsoc-2026-wayang-jdbc-driver.md

 ### JDBC protocol

-The protocol module defines the contract between the driver and the server.
+The protocol module defines the contract between the client-side JDBC layer and the JDBC server.

 Implemented protocol functionality includes: